 Most musicians are knowingly or unknowingly going down one of these two paths.
 With that in mind, today I want to ask you, do you know which one you're on?
 If not, this guide should help you figure that out, and get you back on the right track if you're heading in the wrong direction.

-The question of ‘money vs fame’ came up when I was putting together the Full Time Musician training with Ches Christian.
-Now, Ches isn’t famous.
-Ask someone with a average knowledge of music who he is, and chances are they wouldn’t know.
+The question of ‘money vs fame' came up when I was putting together some training with Ches Christian.
+Now, Ches isn't famous.
+Ask someone with a average knowledge of music who he is, and chances are they wouldn't know.
 That said, he earns a full time living from his music related activities, can support his family, has done hundreds of gigs and more.

 The reason for this is simple: he has focused his efforts on activities which bring in income.
 While getting his name out there and building a fanbase is part of what he does, most of his efforts go into generating a livable wage.